Follow Us

 How Long Does CBT Therapy Last?

 CBT is an evidence-based and effective therapy, but it is important to remember it is not a quick fix.
-Liz Chelak, MSW, CCTSI, CRPS recommends at least 12 sessions of CBT therapy to achieve lasting results, while other individuals may benefit from more.
+Liz Chelak, LCSW, CCTSI, CRPS recommends at least 12 sessions of CBT therapy to achieve lasting results, while other individuals may benefit from more.
 During your first session, your therapist will provide you with skills you can practice and use.

 How Much Does CBT Cost?